 Now that we’ve made ourselves some shortcuts, let’s get cooking.

 Fry the pork in a skillet.
 Medium heat will do as we’re not trying to colour the meat here.
 Add in the minced vegetables, plus nutmeg, cloves, and cinnamon.
-These are strong spices, so I started with a pinch of each and added another pinch after tasting.
-I’d say I ended up with around 1/8 tsp of each.
+These are strong spices, so I just used 1/4 tsp of each.
+Sometime I need an extra pinch, and sometimes I don’t.

 Roll out half the dough and fit it into a standard 12″ pie plate.
 Fill with the cooled pork mixture.